Everything You Ever Wanted To Know About Antioxidants

 For starters, there isn't just one "antioxidant."
 Antioxidant is a category of molecules encompassing hundreds of different vitamins, minerals, and other compounds, including vitamin C, vitamin E, glutathione, melatonin, CoQ10, alpha lipoic acid, and more.
 Some antioxidants are made by the body, but most are absorbed from the food we eat.
 According to Olivia Neely, RDN, L.D., "Antioxidants protect our cells from harmful free radicals and include dozens of food-based substances you may have heard of before, like beta-carotene, lycopene, and vitamin C. Food sources of antioxidants protect the body from damage done by things like a poor diet, taking medications, and even high amounts of stress."

 That's where antioxidants come in.
 They are the body's natural defense system against free radicals.
 Antioxidants offer up one of their electrons to the free radicals, neutralizing the free radical and preventing damage to our cells.
-They are pretty good at it, too, stopping up to 99 percent of free radicals from damaging our cells.
-By protecting our cells, antioxidants keep chronic diseases at bay and increase health and longevity.
-Aging, pollution, stress, and pesticides can ramp up free radical production, though—not to mention our modern diet, with too much fried food and processed meat—and it can be hard for our body to keep up.
+They are pretty good at it, too, stopping up to 99 percent of free radicals4 from damaging our cells.
+By protecting our cells3, antioxidants keep chronic diseases at bay and increase health and longevity5.
+Aging, pollution, stress, and pesticides can ramp up free radical production, though—not to mention our modern diet, with too much fried food6 and processed meat7—and it can be hard for our body to keep up.
 Especially if you aren't consuming enough antioxidant-rich foods.

 Where to find antioxidants—and how to get the most out of them.